Tool Studio¶

 Captured into the Tool Studio debug pane and into the chat's tool-call trace.
 Environment-backed static variables are masked by substring replacement when their full resolved value appears in output.
 Only anchored full-string $ENV_VAR references are auto-collected as secrets - substring-inlined env vars are not.
 Log entries are capped at 1000 per execution. console.error is not installed in the current build. |

-Every helper above is exercised by one or more of the 86 Default Tools — open one in Tool Studio to see the helper in working code, then use Copy to New Tool to fork it.
+Every helper above is exercised by one or more of the 88 Default Tools - open one in Tool Studio to see the helper in working code, then use Copy And New Tool to fork it.

 Sandbox & Capabilities¶